Beauty through Cancer

 and other facilities.
 Women are introduced

-to a 12-step beauty regime that includes skin
+to a 12-step beauty regime that includes

-care, makeup, hairstyling and nail care.
-Demonstrations
+skin care, makeup, hairstyling and nail

-of the use of wigs, hats, turbans and scarf
+care.
+Demonstrations of the use of wigs,

-tying techniques are included.
-At the end
+are included.
+At the end of the workshop,

-of the workshop, women are provided with a
+women are provided with a "starter

-"starter kit" of free products to
+kit" of free products to begin trying

-in their own homes.
+own homes.

 The workshops are offered free of charge